 Will retina images slow down my site?

-If you install a retina images WordPress plugin then it will increase page load times slightly for visitors with retina screens.
-This is because they will be viewing images that are twice as big as standard images in order to achieve the high definition effect.
+A retina images WordPress plugin will increase page load times slightly for visitors with retina screens.
+This is because they’ll be viewing images twice as big as standard images in order to achieve the high definition effect.

 However there will be no performance impact for visitors with standard screens.
-The WordPress Retina 2x plugin cleverly serves standard images to non-retina users, so the larger images are only used for users who will benefit from them.
+The WordPress Retina 2x plugin cleverly serves standard images to non-retina users.
+This means the larger images are only used for users who will benefit from them.